Policy

 This policy applies to the medical withdrawal process, including tuition refunds beyond the 100% refund date per UW System Administrative Policy 805, Tuition and Fee Policies for Credit Instruction.

-Institutions shall develop their own procedures to operationalize this policy.
-Institutions may also develop guidance to support this policy and any institution-level procedures.
+Universities must develop their own procedures to operationalize this policy.
+Universities may also develop guidance to support this policy and any university-level procedures.

 4. Background